akeneo/pim-api-docs/content/rest-api/filter.md

 ### By categories parents
 ::: availability versions=Serenity editions=CE,EE

-You can filter the categories by their parents.
+You can filter the categories on their parents.
+When you add a parent category in the filter, the response will contain all its child sub-categories.

 Below you will find the operator allowed to filter on this property, as well as the corresponding type of value required in the `search` query parameter.